-This policy applies to advertisers using Store sales (direct upload) for Search, Display, and Video campaigns.
+This policy applies to advertisers using enhanced conversions, store sales, or store sales (direct upload).

 Collecting customer information

-Unless you are a product manufacturer (see below), when using Store sales (direct upload), you may only upload first-party data, which is defined as customer information gathered from your websites, apps, physical stores (including offline transaction data), or other situations where customers shared their information directly with you.
+Unless you are an advertiser that sells your products through retailers (see below), you may only upload first-party data, which is defined as customer information that is shared directly with you by the customer.
+This may be gathered from your websites, apps, physical stores (including offline transaction data), or other places where customers interact with your business.